watson/monster-drift/README.md

   drive commands have been issued (default: never)
 - `id` - The HackRF device id to use (default: `0`)
 - `gain` - The HackRF TX gain (default: `40`)
+- `sampleRate` - The sample rate used when transmitting

 ### `drive.forward([speed])`